microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAttributeSet.md

 Updates a Microsoft Entra ID attribute set object identified by ID.
 Specify `Id` parameter to update an attribute set.

+You can only update the `description` and `maxAttributesPerSet` properties.

 In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with the necessary permissions.
 The Attribute Definition Administrator is the only privileged role supported for this operation.

 ## Examples